2022-fall-comp-880/project-deepika-pooja/DESIGN.md

       Create the read dataset which return the anime object.

 * Use command `open` to the filename and instruct as `f.open`.
-* Then define the loop function .
+* Use the method read-lines,define the loop function.
+* Use the file variable append the tuple of read-lines with r-strip then split it into list with ,.
+* Use iterator variable line to get hold of each element in the list.
-* Return the class.
+* Return the list of class .